What parameters are CFOs

 GSTR-9 and GSTR-9C are due on or before 31st December^ of the subsequent fiscal year.
 The due date can get extended through a CBIC notification.

 ^For businesses with an annual turnover of less than Rs 5 crore, filing of GSTR-9C up to FY 2019-20 is waived off via various CBIC notifications.
 The applicability of GST audit by CA/CMA is to be removed from the financial year beginning from 1st April 2021 onwards, as per the Finance Act, 2021.
-However, it is yet to be notified as on 11th June 2021.
+The CBIC thereafter notified this change in Notification No. 29/2021 – Central Tax, dated 30th July 2021.

 Penalty for not submitting GST Audit report